Continuity and Change in Aegean Turkey and Istanbul

 Barry Unsworth.
 Pascali’s Island.
 London: M. Joseph, 1980.

-The excursion will take place from January 2-January 20, 2017.
-The first 4 days will take place in Istanbul, then at the Moonlight Monastery on the island of Cunda for 12 nights with a day trip to Bergama.
+The first few days will take place in Istanbul, then on Cunda island for the majority of the trip with a day trip to Bergama.
 After an overnight visit to Izmir, we return to Istanbul for 1 night as the program’s end.
 This course is not for credit, and will have required readings.
 Nine students will be admitted to the program, which will be led by an advanced doctoral student in Turkish studies.

 There will be a $500 program fee.
 Students will be provided accommodations, all travel costs, two meals per day, and reading materials.
 Students are expected to cover additional meals and other personal incidental costs.